tc39/notes/meetings/2023-11/november-27.md

 DE: +1.
 I agree with what NRO said of working things out, and excluding things from the FAQ when there’s disagreement.
 At the same time, documenting these different points of view and different disagreements that exist is also a very useful project.
 It has a different audience, though.
 It’s more like for us or for advanced JavaScript users than, you know, people who are trying to look for a quick answer.
 And this would fit in really nicely to what YSV has proposed previously about documenting invariants.
 I would very much encourage people to work on that in parallel with having the FAQ being for non-controversial stuff.

 RPR: That’s all the questions.
-O, and SYG?
+O?, and SYG?

 SYG: I have a quick question.
 So is the expectation that delegates monitor this for possible disagreement that may come up when someone proposes a new FAQ item?